GoogleChromeLabs/howto-components/README.md

 ### WebFundamentals

 To generate the content for [WebFundamentals](https://github.com/Google/WebFundamentals), run the `build-webfundamentals.sh` script.
 It will create a `webfundamentals` folder.
 The contents needs to be moved into the WebFundamentals repository.
-If new components have been created, they need to be added manually to `[WebFundamentals repo root]/src/content/en/fundamentals/architecture/_toc.yaml`.
+If new components have been created, they need to be added manually to [WebFundamentals Web Components table of contents](https://github.com/google/WebFundamentals/blob/master/src/content/en/fundamentals/web-components/_toc.yaml).

 ## Testing